-First, the students were given the freedom to pick a topic of interest within a specific context that we had entered through our discussions of literature - the context of social justice.
+1. DISCOVER: First, the students were given the freedom to pick a topic of interest within a specific context that we had entered through our discussions of literature - the context of social justice.
 I gave all my students sufficient time to think about what they were passionate about, visit some sites, read some articles and uncover that one specific topic that they wanted to learn more about.

 At this point, the students were really just surfing and lurking.
 They were visiting various sites and communities to explore topics that were of interest to them as potential ideas for future research.
 There were no conversations here, just fleeting interactions.

-During this stage, I gave the students time to post some preliminary entries on their blogs, to think out loud about their topics in general terms before they started their research.
+2. DEFINE: During this stage, I gave the students time to post some preliminary entries on their blogs, to think out loud about their topics in general terms before they started their research.
 The point here was to allow them the freedom to start defining their research topics and possible ways of tackling them.

 3. IMMERSE: The next step was the longest and most complex.
 Having narrowed it down to a specific topic, the students then were given time in class to immerse themselves in the topic, to learn more about it, to start looking for, identifying, and interacting with valuable resources.
 This was an opportunity to bookmark relevant content and use RSS to start creating a network of valuable and reliable resources (I want to extend it this year to a network of peers and adult experts).
 I wanted my students to become researchers who locate valuable content, read, interact, and document their learning on the blog by writing entries about the topic and their journey as researchers.

-The students' efforts to document their discoveries and their learning contributed to the process of building their own knowledge in this specific area.
+4. BUILD: The students' efforts to document their discoveries and their learning contributed to the process of building their own knowledge in this specific area.
 The entries showed me and their peers - our whole community - how much they were learning.
 These were thoughts made visible.
 The students used their blogs to document their research and to build their own knowledge in their respective fields of expertise.
 There were many connections that emerged among students researching related ideas.
 The students interacted with each other by posting comments and by sharing and commenting on resources.
 They were engaged in their own research projects as individual researchers but, at the same time, there emerged many small networks within our class blogosphere of students interested in similar topics.
 They were all engaged and connected.

 And that was where the process ended, or so I thought until I noticed Vanessa's poem and then Trudy's.
 Both girls were contributing unique, personal content to the fields they chose to research.
 That's when I realized that in order for the learning experience to be complete, the students needed to go beyond researching, connecting, and network-building to become creators and contributors.
 Of course, one could argue that their research entries contributed valuable material to our class community, but this - their poetry - was unique and personal.
 These were artifacts which, despite their personal, literary, and creative nature, could enrich anyone's understanding of child soldiers or Anne Frank.
 They emerged because the girls went beyond the process of documenting their research.